mcverter/Dissertation/README.md

 ## Levinas / Heraclitus

 Levinas describes the dynamic pulsation of the moment “a becoming . . . radically opposed to the idea of being . . . the resistance to every integration expressed by the image of the river in which, according to Heraclitus one does not bathe twice, and according to Cratylus, not even once” (60).3 Domination of Becoming by Being is thwarted by the epiphany of the exterior other as well as the dynamic beyond being of the psyche’s interior becoming.

+## Ethics

+1. What is ethics?
+What is the study of ethics?

+   1. I don't know this.
+Learn this language!
+   2. Normative?
+Perscriptive?
+Descriptive?
+Deontological?
+   3. What we do, how we behave.
+   4. Aristotle and virtue ethics.

+2. Anarchism and Ethics
+   1. Anarchism has always been self-consciously ethical
+   2. Godwin?
+   3. Read Kropotkin's Ethics.
+   4. Graeber?
+   5. Let's hope Graeber or someone else defines the idea of ethics
+3. Ethics and the will
+   1. One of the central question of the moral philosophy is that of the will
+   2. Ethos, habitus, what you do and how you behave, what you practice
+   3. how do you control the will to do the correct thing, whatever that right goal is
+4. Nietzsche: will disproves moralism

+   1. Everyone's actios is ultimately driven by a will to power.
+   2. Nietzsche distinguies two modes in which the will to power is expressed
+   3. Good and bad:
+      - Ethics of the strong is in alignment with their will to power.
+      - They practice a Stoical virtue ethiccs ad enjoy things that make them stronger and respect strength in others.
+      - Recognition of the power of the other and respect for the strenght in the other
+      - THe strong follow virtue ethics of strength
+   4. Good and evil.
+      - THe Moralism of the weak is an expression of the will to power from the perspective of ressentiment.
+      - It is a power that detests the expression of the strong and power.
+      - It is contradictory.
+A will to power that hates the poewr of the powerful
+   5. Deleuze interprets this as "active" versus "reactive"

+5. Will to power disrupts the subject
+   1. Properly speaking, the will to power is not even my own will per se
+   2. It is something that is moving through me.
+   3. Drives that are driving us.
+Desires that are pushing us.
+The will to power is not even my own wlll but instead is something moving through me.
+   4. The idea of the "self" is a epiphenomenal.
+The idea of the subject is an illusion created by the forces that flow through us, giving the illusion of som internal consistency of a subtance that subtends those various
+   5. This is very much at the root of antihumanism and the turn against subjectivity from Deleuze and Foucault (subject is produced by powers/desires)

 ===================